Corneal Abrasion Treatment in India - Cost, Best Hospitals & Top Surgeons

-Most transplants can be performed while you are awake.
-Meds to help you chill down will be administered.
-Local anesthesia will be distributed around your eye as a pain reliever to keep your look from moving during surgery.
-The cornea you'll get in a cornea transplant will originate from a recently deceased individual.
+Most transplants can be performed while you are awake, but in certain circumstances, you will be sedated.
+Local anaesthesia will be injected around your eye as a pain reliever to keep your eyes from moving during surgery.
+The cornea you'll get a keratoplasty or cornea transplant procedure will be donated by a recently deceased individual.
 A local eye bank will prepare the cornea for your procedure by thoroughly inspecting and testing it.

 - Penetrating keratoplasty was the gold standard for cornea transplantation for many years.